 3. Spark Plug

+The spark plug is a very sensitive element in a kart.
 It is important to use the right spark plugs, and also to keep them properly maintained.
-The recommended spark plug to use is iridium plugs made by NGK.
+Widely recommended spark plugs to use are the iridium plugs made by NGK.
 These will give your kart the best performance.

 4. Power Valve

 Although the power valve doesn’t require as much maintenance as most other parts of your kart, it is still important to keep this element of your engine clean and well maintained.